 For the most part, Disney+ is a standalone streaming service, meaning you'll need a separate login from any other streaming services you might have.
 (And be sure to use a unique password, folks!)
 In a few countries around the world you'll find Disney+ paired up with the Hotstar brand, or something else more regionally known.
 But for the vast majority of us Disney+ is its own thing.

 It's where you'll find the vast majority of classic Disney movies you might have loved as a kid.
 It's where you'll find newer fare.
 It's where you'll find new exclusives like The Mandalorian and the Hamilton movie.
+Same goes for Marvel hits WandaVision and The Falcon and the Winter Soldier.

 New movies are added every month, and new episodes of new series drop weekly.